Gamengday/JADB/index.md

  - rfact | Sends a random cool fact!
  - help | Links to this site.
  - invite | Links to the support server and the bot link.
- - credit | Credit to all the amazing people and Libaries that make this bot possible!
+ - credit | Credit to all the amazing people and libraries that make this bot possible!

  #### Verify Commands:
  - cg setup | Sets up the bot to be able to do Captcha verifying.
  - verify | Starts the captcha process.